jdtsmith/python-mls/README.md

 # Installation

 Simply install python-MLS from this repository or MELPA, and use `require` or `use-package` to load it.
-To enable, arrange to have `python-mls-setup` called, e.g.:
+To enable, arrange to have `python-mls-setup` called immediately after `python-mls` is loaded, e.g.:

 ```elisp
 (use-package python-mls